Major and Minor Requirements

 One of the following course sequences

-• Literary Criticism and Theory: ENGL 109: Introduction to Literary Theory and Research Methods; One Applied Theory course (any 300-level course); ENGL 436: Advanced Topics in Literary Theory
+• Literary Criticism and Theory: ENGL 109: Introduction to Literary Theory and Research Methods; one Applied Theory course (any 300-level course); ENGL 436: Advanced Topics in Literary Theory OR ENGL 434: Advanced Film Theory

-• Film Criticism and Theory: ENGL 153: RTW: Classical Hollywood in Global Context; ENGL 260: Studies in Film; ENGL434: Advanced Film Theory
+• Film Criticism and Theory: ENGL 153: RTW: Classical Hollywood in Global Context; ENGL 260: African Cinemas of Belonging OR ENGL 262: Feelings and Sensations at the Movies; ENGL434: Advanced Film Theory OR ENGL 436: Advanced Topics in Literary Theory

 • Fiction: ENGL 107: Introduction to Creative Writing; ENGL 211: Intermediate Fiction Workshop; ENGL 438: Advanced Fiction Workshop